lpassig/coding-blog-boilerplate/posts/pillars-of-well-architected-azure-workloads.md

 # Microsoft Azure Well-Architected Review

 To easily examine your workload through the lenses of: reliability, cost management, operational excellence, security and performance efficiency a review assessment is available.
-Going through the whole process takes about 20 minutes, if you choose to check your workload against all five pillars.
+Going through the whole assessment process takes about 20 minutes, if you choose to check your workload against all five pillars.

 ## Start the Assessment
 Using [this link](https://docs.microsoft.com/en-us/assessments/?mode=pre-assessment&id=azure-architecture-review) your can start the assessment respectively the review process straight away!
 The review itself can be customized and configured according to your needs.